moirai2/moirai2/README.md

 example charcount results are .moirai2/e20220523160029WyQX/tmp/count and .moirai2/e20220523160029WyQX/tmp/count
 ```

-Walkint through the triple branches will become useful when processing STAR alignment.
+Walkint through the SPO branches will become useful when processing STAR alignment.
-For example, a triple network for STAR alignment:
+For example, a DAG network for STAR alignment:

 ```mermaid
   flowchart LR